Creating A Safer Environment Around Schools

 The cameras will be active during school times and will only be used for enforcement purposes on the keep clear restriction and any nearby clearway bus stops.
 Intelligent privacy filters are also built into the system

-- St Peter’s Catholic Primary School, Sandy Lane, Belle View
+- St Peter’s Catholic Primary, Sandy Lane, Belle View

 The choice of schools has been based on the analysis of feedback from the Parking Enforcement and Safer Roads teams and other affected parties over past years.
 We believe that this will continue to promote Doncaster as a modern and dynamic area to live.